avinashmandal0731-eng/arduino-robotics-portfolio/Day05_understanding_potentionmeter/README.md

-Day 05 - making a circuit to measure voltage using potentiometer (Arduino Basic)
+Project_05 - making a circuit to measure voltage using potentiometer (Arduino Basic)

 Objective: